We show you

 Zero intrusion.

-We look at your company exactly the way an attacker would — from the outside, using only public information.
+We look at your company exactly the way an attacker would: from the outside, using only public information.
 Nothing is touched, nothing is broken.

-We scan
+We map

 Automated reconnaissance of your public infrastructure: domains, email configuration, exposed services, search engine footprint, known breaches.